-Lead Agency: Office of Economic and Workforce Development Funding Source: Donations from private institutions, organizations and businesses within San Francisco Schedule: Completed and ongoing
+Lead Agency: Office of Economic and Workforce Development

+Funding Source: Donations from private institutions, organizations and businesses within San Francisco

+Schedule: Completed and ongoing

-72. MOH, OCII, and other housing agencies shall continue to provide support to nonprofit and faith-based organizations in creating affordable housing, including both formal methods such as land donation, technical assistance and training to subsidized housing cooperative boards, and informal methods such as providing information about programs that reduce operations costs, such as energy efficient design.
+71. MOH, OCII, and other housing agencies shall continue to provide support to nonprofit and faith-based organizations in creating affordable housing, including both formal methods such as land donation, technical assistance and training to subsidized housing cooperative boards, and informal methods such as providing information about programs that reduce operations costs, such as energy efficient design.

-Lead Agency: Mayor's Office of Housing

-Supporting Agencies: Office of Community Investment and Infrastructure San Francisco Housing

-Authority, Department of Building Inspection
+Supporting Agencies: Office of Community Investment and Infrastructure Authority, Department of Building Inspection

-Funding Source: Annual Work Program

-Schedule: Ongoing

-73. Planning, MOH, DBI and other agencies shall continue to provide informational sessions at Planning Commission, Department of Building Inspection Commission and other public hearings to educate citizens about affordable housing, including information about its residents, its design, and its amenities.
+72. Planning, MOH, DBI and other agencies shall continue to provide informational sessions at Planning Commission, Department of Building Inspection Commission and other public hearings to educate citizens about affordable housing, including information about its residents, its design, and its amenities.

+Supporting Agencies:

-Lead Agency: Planning Department Supporting Agencies: Department of Building Inspection, Mayor's Office of Housing, Office of Community Investment and Infrastructure, San Francisco Housing Authority Programs: Planning's "Basics of Good Design" program (presentation by Planning staff and SFAIA); MOH's "In the Field: Best Practices in Construction and Design of Affordable Housing" Funding Source: Annual Work Program Schedule: Ongoing
+Department of Building Inspection, Mayor's Office of Housing, Office of Community Investment and Infrastructure, San Francisco Housing Authority

+Planning's "Basics of Good Design" program (presentation by Planning staff and SFAIA); MOH's "In the Field: Best Practices in Construction and Design of Affordable Housing"

+Funding Source:

+Schedule:

-74. Planning staff shall support affordable housing projects in the development review process, including allowing sponsors of permanently affordable housing to take full advantage of allowable densities provided their projects are consistent with neighborhood character.
+73. Planning staff shall support affordable housing projects in the development review process, including allowing sponsors of permanently affordable housing to take full advantage of allowable densities provided their projects are consistent with neighborhood character.

-Lead Agency: Planning Department Funding Source: Annual Work Program Schedule: Ongoing

-75. The City shall encourage manufactured home production, per California law (Government Code 65852.3), and explore innovative use of manufactured home construction that works within the urban context of San Francisco.

 Lead Agency: Planning Department

-Supporting Agencies: Department of Building Inspection, Mayor's Office of Housing

 Funding Source: Annual Work Program

 Schedule: Ongoing

+74. The City shall encourage manufactured home production, per California law (Government Code 65852.3), and explore innovative use of manufactured home construction that works within the urban context of San Francisco.

+Lead Agency:

+Supporting Agencies:

+Funding Source:

+Schedule:

+Planning Department

+Department of Building Inspection, Mayor's Office of Housing

+Annual Work Program

+Ongoing

-76. OEWD and Planning shall continue to apply a 3-year time limit to Conditional Use Authorizations, by tying approvals to building permits (which expire in 3 years).
+75. OEWD and Planning shall continue to apply a 3-year time limit to Conditional Use Authorizations, by tying approvals to building permits (which expire in 3 years).
 Planning shall work with DBI to ensure notification of Planning when building permits are renewed, and review the appropriateness of continuing the Conditional Use Authorization along with building permit renewal.